ModelarData/ModelarDB-RS/docs/dev/README.md

 purpose.
 Generally, these doc comments should include a description of the main parameters, the return value, and, if beneficial, examples.

+### Imports
+All imports must be grouped such that the first group contains imports from the standard library, the second group contains imports from external crates, and the third group contains imports from local crates.
+When importing, constants and types should be imported directly, e.g., `use modelardb_types::types::TimeSeriesTableMetadata;`, and functions should be imported through the module name, e.g., `use modelardb_types::functions;`.

 ### Terminology
 The following terminology must be used throughout the ModelarDB project.